AScozzari/W3suitever1/replit.md

 # Overview
 W3 Suite is an AI-powered, multi-tenant enterprise platform that centralizes and optimizes business operations across CRM, POS, WMS, Analytics, HR, and CMS modules.
-It aims to enhance efficiency, market responsiveness, and strategic decision-making through integrated workflow automation, intelligent routing, and an AI Voice Agent System.
-The platform provides a comprehensive solution for managing complex business processes and data, driving growth across diverse industries.
+Its core purpose is to enhance efficiency, market responsiveness, and strategic decision-making through integrated workflow automation, intelligent routing, and an AI Voice Agent System.
+The platform provides a comprehensive solution for managing complex business processes and data to drive growth across diverse industries.

 # User Preferences
 - Preferred communication style: Simple, everyday language